The Truth About Heather O’Rourke and Poltergeist III

 There are many films that can lay claim to a curse, from Twilight Zone: The Movie to The Omen, all have strange deaths, peculiar incident and sound reasoning on why they are cursed.
 But Poltergeist was just a innocent supernatural horror film, why would it be cursed?
 Many people looked deeper into the original films production, around it’s film making process, and one reason sounded louder than the others, the sets had been really haunted.
 In one scene, Diane Freeling (JoBeth Williams) falls into an unfinished swimming pool that is flooded with rainwater.
 From the muddy depths of the dank water emerges several skeletons, their skin rotten and mummified, their deep hollow sockets staring into nothing and their mouths stuck in an eternal scream.
 For the fans, the evidence was clear, these were REAL skeletons, and their souls now haunted the films production.

 Craig Reardon, one of the Special Make-up Effects Artist on Poltergeist recently addressed this rumor that has been doing the rounds for 38 years.
-The truth is that films have been using human skeletons in films for years.
+The truth is that films have been using human skeletons for years.
 The audiences juts didn’t know about it.
 As gruesome as this might sound, sometimes you have to make a budget stretch, and whilst cobbling up life like skeleton might sound like an easy task, it’s not.
 It takes time, effort and materials.
 For films of the past, it was far cheaper and easier just to buy one.

 “To my utter amazement, it’s created a sort of online mythology, and not a pretty one.
 Apparently there’s a contingent of people out there, who believe that the fact that real human skeletons were used are some kind of pretext to explain why two actress who worked on the film subsequently died.
 Which is not only conceptionally ridiculous but personally offensive to me.”